tylim88/FirelordJSDoc/docs/highlights/update.md

 We will use `updateDoc` in the example, but it works the same for `batch.update` and `transaction.update`.

-## Dangerous Firestore SDK Update API 🦤
+There are 2 type safe issues and 1 critical runtime issue in the original Firestore SDK update API.

-There are 2 type issues and 1 critical runtime issue in the original Firestore SDK update API.
+## Unsafe Type

 1. Accept unknown(excess) member from stale value, resulting in storing unnecessary information in Firestore.